 So, you want to get involved in competitive curling?
 Here's a general overview of the process:

 Pick the event that's right for you.
-If you're just getting started, try a USWCA 5 & Under.
-These are bonspiels for curlers with 5 or fewer years of experience and some are open to both men and women.
-You might also want to consider Club Nationals, the Pacific International Cup, and the USWCA All-American or National - they're great places to get experience and meet other aspiring competitors.
+If you're just getting started, try the MoPac 5-Under.
+This is a Regional bonspiel for curlers with 5 or fewer years of experience and is and 'open' (team composition) format.
+You might also want to consider one of the 4 California 'fun-spiels' put on during the course of the year, bonspiels run by a 'dedicated ice' facility (Granite CC; Seattle, Evergreen CC; Portland, Coyotes CC; Scottsdale), MoPac Club Nationals Regional, the Pacific International Cup, the USWCA All-American or National - they're great places to get experience and meet other aspiring competitors.

 Put together a team.
 This can be the toughest part of the process, and the only solution is to network, network, network.
 Bonspieling is a good way to meet players from outside the club.
 And remember, you don't need to be a skip to build a team.

 Sign up.
-For some events, like the Pacific International Cup or Club Nationals, you need to win your own club's championship to earn the right to register for the event.
-For other events, like Mixed Nationals or (Elite) Nationals, you can register for the event as soon as you have a team.
+For some events, you may need to win your own club's championship to earn the right to register for the Regional event.
+For other events, you may register directly to the Regional event or even a National event like Mixed Nationals or (Elite) Nationals, you can register for the event as soon as you have a team.

 For events that require you to win a club championship, you need to contact your club's competitive curling coordinator and find out how the club picks its champion.
 Some clubs require you to win a league; some hold a special playoff.
-Here at the SFBACC, the person to contact is Thomas Vogelsang (firstname.lastname@example.org).
-At present, the club holds special playoffs to determine champions.
+Here at the SFBACC, the person to contact is the current Competitive Curling Coordinator (firstname.lastname@example.org).
+Depending on the tournament, the club may hold special 'in-house' playoffs to determine club champions.
 If you do become the club champ, you'd then register for the event and begin the regional and national playdown process.